Ford Escape Problems: 12 Most Common Most Common Issues, Best Solutions and Guides

 The 2020 Escape’s electrical system is complicated.
 Most complaints reported oddities with the vehicle’s infotainment system, specifically the backup camera not activating when backing up, other random issues such as the hands-free elevator doors not opening, or driver assistance features activating or deactivating inappropriately.

 Six recalls as early as 2020 in the Escape’s lifecycle are cause for concern.
-Most of these problems occurred on a small number of vehicles combined (approximately 1,000 units), such as insufficient lubrication problems in the rear drive unit, damage to the tire pressure monitoring system, missing or loose bolts in the automatic start/stop mechanism, and side curtain airbags not inflating correctly.
+Most of these problems occurred on a small number of vehicles combined (approximately 1,000 units), such as insufficient lubrication problems in the rear drive unit, damage to the tyre pressure monitoring system, missing or loose bolts in the automatic start/stop mechanism, and side curtain airbags not inflating correctly.

 Ford Escape Problems: Top 12 Most Common Ford Escape Issues

 2. Check Engine Light and Hesitation or Stumbling While Driving: Many customers state that while driving their vehicle, the engine will stutter, stumble, or lose power.
 In more severe cases, the EGR valve could be physically damaged.
 The engine check light would come on in all cases, and a diagnostic trouble code would be stored in the PCM.
 Diagnosis of this problem concludes that the differential pressure feedback (DPFE) EGR sensor is often problematic and incorrectly measures the exhaust gas recirculation (EGR) pressure.
-Correcting the problem requires a diagnostic scan identification of the faulty sensor, and, ultimately, the sensor and EGR valve may require replacement.
-On some models, the DPFE sensor is integrated into the EGR valve, and should be replaced together.
+Correcting the problem requires a diagnostic scan identification of the faulty sensor, and, ultimately, the sensor and EGR valve may need replacement.
+In some models, the DPFE sensor is integrated into the EGR valve and should be replaced together.

 3. Internal Transfer Case Problem on the 4WD models: Ford Escape four-wheel drive models may make abnormal noises from the transfer case.
-This may sound like a howling sound, but will turn into a clicking sound at higher speeds.
-The transfer case on these models is notoriously troublesome and can fail if used usually, and the failure sound is very similar to the sound heard from mud tires on pavement.
+This may sound like a howling sound, but it will turn into a clicking sound at higher speeds.
+The transfer case on these models is notoriously troublesome and can fail if used usually, and the failure sound is very similar to the sound heard from mud tyres on pavement.
 To eliminate the noise, the vehicle should be inspected, and if the transfer case has internal damage, it should be replaced, not rebuilt.
 Changing the transfer case fluid on schedule might help, but many failures occur before the first fluid change interval.

 4. Blower Motor Only Works on High: The 2008-2012 Ford Escape with manual temperature and fan controls may experience issues with the blower motor only blowing air at specific settings.
 Generally, the fan will only work on the highest setting.
 This is a well-documented issue caused by a blower motor resistor failure.
 Fixing the problem is straightforward and requires replacing a small resistor.
 The resistor is usually found in the back of the glove box, next to the blower motor.